Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Experimental part

-The generators $G_S$ and $G_T$ (see Section \ref{s:correspondence learning}) in this experiment were constructed as neural networks with convolutional layers.
+$G_S$ and $G_T$ generators (see Section \ref{s:correspondence learning}) were constructed as neural networks with convolutional layers.
 Their specific architecture was taken from \cite{generator_arch_resnet}.
-The discriminators $D_S$ and $D_T$ were also constructed as neural networks with convolutional layers with the same architecture as in \cite{discriminator_arch_resnet}.
+The discriminators $D_S$ and $D_T$ were also constructed as neural networks with convolutional layers with the architecture as in \cite{discriminator_arch_resnet}.